An epicurean adventure to: The United Kingdom

 Eggs

-You will need four large eggs at room temperature, each weighing about 62g with the shell on.
+You will need five large eggs at room temperature, each weighing about 62g with the shell on.
 Eggs a few grams over or under will still work fine.

 Using room-temperature eggs is an important detail for making any cake.
 When eggs are at room temperature, they blend into the batter more smoothly and uniformly.